raspberrypilearning/relax-stretch/en/step_8.md

-## Challenge: Add your own exercise routine
+## Challenge: add your own exercise routine

 Well done!
 You have programmed a healthy 'sit and stretch' exercise program to keep yourself and others moving.